homezada/slate/source/index.html.md

 }
 ```

-The HomeZada APIs are built around the concepts of the JSON API specification.
+The HomeZada APIs are built around the concepts of the **JSON API Specification**.
 The API supports creating, updating, deleting, and fetching resources and relationships via HTTPS verbs.
-More info on the JSON API specification can be found at [https://jsonapi.org/](https://jsonapi.org/).
+More detailed info on the JSON API specification can be found at [https://jsonapi.org/](https://jsonapi.org/).

 # Authentication